Geoogolla/enterprise-docs/docs/security.md

 ### Bold Reports server to database

 Bold Reports server can be connected to the database without SSL, but all the database connections support SSL offer encrypted data transfer.
 We recommend enable the SSL connection to your database while configuring the Bold Reports server.

-## Application monitoring

-We will do the regular penetration testing to identify the potential security issues and fix them.
-We perform this testing on Bold Reports Software for at least every release update.

 ### Application logging